doritoes/Macmini-Labs/A1347/4_macOS_testing.md

 - TextMate - https://macromates.com/ and https://github.com/textmate/textmate
   - Open the .tbz file
   - Open the new folder
-  - Drag TextKate to the applications folder
+  - Drag TextMate to the applications folder
 - Brackets https://brackets.io/
   - Click Download
   - Open the .dmg file and drag app to Applications